tuliocesarfeldmann/tuliocesarfeldmann/README.md

 # 👋 Hello!
 I'm **Túlio César Feldmann**

-I am a **Backend Java Developer** at *Saquers Tech*, with solid experience in **microservices architecture, REST APIs, Spring Boot, Quarkus, DevOps and Fintech systems**.
+I am a **Backend Java Developer**, with solid experience in **microservices architecture, REST APIs, Spring Boot, Quarkus, DevOps and Fintech systems**.
 I focus on building scalable, resilient and high-performance solutions for critical financial environments, always prioritizing clean architecture, automated testing and CI/CD automation.

 I hold a **Bachelor's degree in Information Systems from UFSM** (GPA: 9.2/10) and I'm **AWS Certified Developer**.
 I have hands-on experience integrating with major financial institutions such as Sicredi, Banrisul, Sicoob, Visa and Mastercard, processing high-volume transactions using event-driven messaging.